The Delta Grammar Test: are you ready?

 18. In this sentence, I thought long and hard about not telling you., the word telling is

-1. a future form
+1. a finite verb

 2. a gerund